NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 #### Step 2: download the python files
-You will create a directory called **btwifiset** under your home directory and dowload the python files into it:
+You will create a directory called **btwifiset** under your home directory and download the python files into it:
 1. Navigate to your home directory, create btwifiset, then navigate there:
 ```
 cd ~